By Jenna Dawkins

-Virginia Humanities developed a partnership with Library of Virginia in Richmond two years ago to places Fellows in the library to work closely with the Library’s historians.
+Virginia Humanities developed a partnership with the Library of Virginia in Richmond two years ago that places Fellows in the library to work closely with the Library’s historians.
 This has allowed me to serve as a Fellow and conduct the work I need to do in Richmond, where I live.
 It’s been great to work one-on-one with historians and get help with my research and advice about how to proceed.
 The historians have helped teach me how to build genealogies, and they have provided wonderful suggestions of where I might look to find more information on Mary Lumpkin and her family.
 Tapping into the Library’s resources also has been amazing, and the documents I’ve found have really shaped my research.
 I couldn’t have done this work without the fellowship that Virginia Humanities offered me, and I am truly grateful.

 About Kristen Green